-- The Trinity is the source of life and energy. - The Incarnate Word is the model of total surrender to God. - The Church is missionary by its very nature; therefore, all Christians, through their baptism, are called to witness to the Gospel. - A commitment to mission involves a passing over from one's own culture and circumstances to proclaim the Good News and help usher in the Reign of God. - A call to mission, whether as religious or lay is best discerned and confirmed in community.
-To hear and respond to a genuine calling, requires maturity--a maturity which integrates cultural, social, spiritual and intellectual identity. - A capacity for intellectual growth and a commitment to lifelong learning and ongoing formation in the areas of physical health, emotional growth and social development in interpersonal relations, and leadership are foundational for effective leadership among God's people. - Students participating in this program accept responsibility for their own growth in light of the charisms of their religious communities or dioceses.
+- The Trinity is the source of life and energy. - The Incarnate Word is the model of total surrender to God. - The Church is missionary by its very nature; therefore, all Christians, religious or lay person, through their baptism, are called to witness to the Gospel. - A commitment to mission involves a passing over from one's own culture and circumstances to proclaim the Good News and help usher in the Reign of God. - A call to mission, whether as religious or lay person, is best discerned and confirmed in community.
+To continue to hear and respond to a genuine calling, requires maturity-a maturity which integrates cultural, social, spiritual and intellectual identity. - A capacity for intellectual growth and a commitment to lifelong learning and ongoing formation in the areas of physical health, emotional growth and social development in interpersonal relations, and leadership are foundational for effective leadership among God's people. - All women religious participating in this program accept responsibility for their own growth in light of the charisms of their religious communities or dioceses.